Sageth/phparcade/Readme.md

 * [Wiki](https://github.com/Sageth/phpArcade/wiki)
 * [Discord](http://discord.gg/wzr3PCf)

-## We are currently looking for the following contributors:
-* Coders (PHP, AJAX, CSS)
-* Theme Designers
-* Contributers should feel free to offer pull requests for updated features and functionality.

 ## Installation
 * See details on the [GitHub Wiki](https://github.com/Sageth/phparcade/wiki) or [GitLab Wiki](https://gitlab.com/Sageth/phparcade/wikis/home)

 ## Credits
 * [Binary Theme](http://www.binarytheme.com/) for use of the Responsive Theme
-* [Bootstrap](https://getbootstrap.com/) for the the framework
 * [CDNJS](https://cdnjs.com/) is used CDN-hosted javascript files.
 * [Google ReCaptcha](https://github.com/google/recaptcha) is used for bot verification
 * [PHP Mailer](https://www.github.com/PHPMailer/PHPMailer) is used for email notifications.
-* [SimpleImage](https://www.github.com/claviska/SimpleImage) library code is used for image uploads and manipulation.
-* [Start Bootstrap](http://startbootstrap.com/) for the base admin theme
 * [phpArcade](https://www.phparcade.com) is made open source by permission.
 Please note that the maintainer(s) of this repository do not imply ownership or affiliation with [GameSiteScript](http://www.gamesitescript.com) or its contents.
 * [JetBrains](https://www.jetbrains.com/) has been incredibly helpful and I'd like to thank them for their products and